Aparna Dutta Gupta

-Aparna Dutta Gupta was an Indian scientist and professor.
+Aparna Dutta Gupta (11 May 1953 - 29 June 2020) was an Indian zoologist and academic.
 She taught in the Department of Animal Biology, School of Life Sciences, University of Hyderabad.
-Her research was on zoology, developmental biology and endocrinology.
-She has carried out research in the field of insect physiology, focusing on pests and their control.
-Her novel contribution includes that insect fat body expresses hexamerin genes, and the expressed proteins are sequestered by various tissues including male accessory-glands and play a role in reproduction.
+Her research focused on zoology, developmental biology and endocrinology.
+She carried out research in the field of insect physiology, focusing on pests and their control.
+Her novel contribution was the discovery that insect fat body expresses hexamerin genes, and the expressed proteins are sequestered by various tissues including male accessory-glands and play a role in reproduction.

-Aparna Dutta Gupta, born on 11 th May 1953, obtained her bachelor's, masters, and doctoral degrees from Banaras Hindu University.
-She has trained a large number of postgraduate students and mentored more than 25 PhD students.
-She was Fulbright Scholar (1984-1985), Indo-German Exchange Programme Fellow (1991), INSA-Czech Academy Exchange Fellow (2000), DST-DAAD Personal Exchange Fellow (1999–2003), INSA-DFG International Exchange Fellow (2008) and INSA-JSPS Bilateral Exchange Fellow (2012).
-She is also an elected Fellow of Indian National Science Academy (FNA), Indian Academy of Sciences (FASc), and The National Academy of Sciences (FNASc).
+Early life and education

-Education
+Aparna Dutta Gupta obtained her bachelor's, masters, and doctoral degrees from Banaras Hindu University.

-Gupta received her PhD from Banaras Hindu University.
-She is a fellow of INSA, NASI, and IASc.
+She was a Fulbright Scholar and visiting scientist at the Department of Biology of Marquette University, Milwaukee, USA, from 1984–1985.
+She was also a fellow of the Indo-German Exchange Programme (1991), INSA-Czech Academy Exchange (2000), DST-DAAD Personal Exchange (1999–2003), INSA-DFG International Exchange (2008) and INSA-JSPS Bilateral Exchange (2012).
+She is also an elected Fellow of Indian National Science Academy (INSA), Indian Academy of Sciences (IASc), and the National Academy of Sciences (NASI).

 Career

-She was a Fulbright Scholar & Visiting Scientist, Department of Biology, Marquette University, Milwaukee, USA (1984–1985).
-She was the Coordinator of the Centre for Biotechnology (2003–2006) and has also served as Head, Department of Animal Sciences (2003–2007) at the University of Hyderabad.
+Gupta was the Coordinator of the Centre for Biotechnology (2003–2006) and also served as Head of the Department of Animal Sciences (2003–2007) at the University of Hyderabad.